Scott Crichton (judge)

-Scott Jackson Crichton (born June 1, 1954) is a justice of the Louisiana Supreme Court.
+Scott Jackson Crichton (born June 1, 1954) was an associate justice of the Louisiana Supreme Court.
 He was a judge of the Louisiana 1st Judicial District Court in Shreveport from 1991 to 2014.
 Crichton was elected to the district court in 1990 as a Democrat.
 In 2014, he ran without opposition to succeed the retiring Justice Jeffrey P. Victory for the District 2 seat on the seven-member state Supreme Court.
-The nonpartisan blanket primary for the position was held on November 4, 2014 in eleven northwest Louisiana parishes.
+The nonpartisan blanket primary for the position was held on November 4, 2014, in eleven northwest Louisiana parishes.

+In 2024, Crichton did not seek a second ten-year term on the Supreme Court and was succeeded by John Michael Guidry.

 Background

 Crichton is the son of Thomas Crichton, III (1917–1989), who though born in Monroe was a businessman-landholder descended from a pioneer family in Minden in Webster Parish east of Shreveport.
 His mother, the former Mary Murff (1919–1983), was a native of Shreveport; her grandfather was a district court judge in 1906.
 Crichton himself was born in Shreveport but attended school for the first eight years in Minden.
 For high school, he was sent to the private boarding school, the Webb School in Bell Buckle in Bedford County near Shelbyville in middle Tennessee.
-The school then had an enrollment of only two hundred but with a demanding curriculum, honor code, and required obstacle courses including the development of survival skills.
+The school then had an enrollment of only two hundred, but with a demanding curriculum, honor code, and required obstacle courses including the development of survival skills.